 What is the photo policy?

 Guests are invited to take candid, casual photography as well as take pictures of the plants and landscapes.
 For portrait and professional photography, please consult our Photography Policy.

 Our etiquette is designed to enhance your experience and protect the plants.
 Read our etiquette policy.

-Does the Botanical Garden accept plant donations?
+Does the Botanical Garden have a diversity statement?

 Yes.
 It is: The Greater Des Moines Botanical Garden stands as one team devoted to learning and practicing anti-racism, inclusion, diversity, equality and accessibility, such that the Garden can be a vital resource and advocate for our diverse community.
 Public gardens and community green spaces have an essential role in bringing our diverse community together.
 We believe the Garden is a platform for a hopeful and peaceful future.
 Together we will dedicate ourselves to the active work of listening, learning and breaking down barriers and inequities.